taw00/dashcore-rpm/README.binaries.md

 By default, those `*.repo` files configure your system to only pull from the "stable" repository.

-NOT RECOMMENDED: If you want to install the "release-candidate" or "testing" software instead, do this:<br />
+NOT RECOMMENDED: If you want to install the "testing" software instead, do this:<br />

 *...fedora:*